ArtemBurenok/Creation_of_an_intelligent_system_for_analyzing_and_annotating_texts_in_natural_language/README.md

 + negative evaluation of a word combination if it contains at least one negative expression

 ## Automatic annotation

+In this paper, several abstracting approaches have been considered:
++ **TextRank** is one of the oldest and most popular methods of automatic abstracting.
+The main idea of the method is to represent the text as a graph with the subsequent calculation of the importance of each syntactic unit.
++ **Embeddings** this approach calculates vector embeddings of sentences and computes a measure of closeness (often a cosine distance) between them.
+The most “close” sentences are then selected and placed in the final annotation.

 ## Thematic clustering